 This episode marks the first appearance of Larry-Boy, an alter ego of Larry’s, who would go on to star in two other episodes, which scared the crap out of child me.
-Seriously, I once had a full-on meltdown over the fact that everybody but me wanted to watch Larry-Boy and the Fib From Outer Space, which basically meant I could either join them and feel like I was being slowly melted into the floor while somebody poked me with needles all over, or I could skip the evening’s movie.
+Seriously, I once had a full-on meltdown over the fact that everybody but me wanted to watch Larry-Boy and the Fib From Outer Space, which meant that I could have a serious anxiety attack, or I could skip the evening’s movie.
 From a kid’s perspective, the two were pretty much equally bad.

 In the opening, Larry is dressed up in yellow and purple spandex, with suction cup ears.
 That’s Larry-Boy’s superpower, by the way.
 While all the other veggies have to cope with their armlessness by magically making things float in front of them, he has suction cups, so he can awkwardly contort himself into sort of haplessly holding onto them-ish.
 Truly, a fearsome nemesis for evil-doers everywhere.
 Anyway, Larry dramatically narrates himself into getting stuck to a wall, when Bob comes in to ask him what he’s doing.
 Larry explains that he wanted to pretend to be a superhero because he feels like his ordinary self isn’t cool enough.
 Bob doesn’t think there’s anything wrong with Larry playing pretend, but he’s worried about underlying self-esteem issues.
 Coincidentally, their letter of the week is also from someone who has a lot of self-esteem issues.
 Bob decides to remedy both with the uplifting tale of